How to remove Google reviews

 - References to people who don’t work at your company

-Responding to reviews in a timely fashion is important, and not only when you’re responding to negative reviews.
+While you can’t remove negative reviews that are truthful, you can respond to them.
+Responding to reviews in a timely fashion is crucial, not only when responding to negative reviews.

-If you do need to address a bad review, follow these best practices for following up with unhappy customers:
+When addressing a bad review, follow these best practices for following up with unhappy customers:

 - Acknowledge the issue